R gsl solver interface

 u, e.g. as p=c(k,u)

 (aka a direct sum).
-But any ordering is possible (here c means

 To determine the parameters k, the model f needs to be simulated in the provided experimental scenarios and the parameters are found through optimisation, or sampling (or perhaps another, similar method).